 Please note that National Book Fund awardees cannot transfer their training to another teacher.

 PD sessions will be held in larger centres in every region and consist of one one-day session or two half-day sessions during May, June, and July 2018.
 The time, date, and location of each workshop will be announced as soon as dates are available.
 Please note that training must be completed no later than July 31, 2018.
 If training is not completed by this deadline, the award will be reallocated to a teacher on the Book Fund waiting list.

 JUMP Math is committed to evidence-based practice and providing an effective program for teachers and students.
 Therefore, teachers who participate in the National Book Fund must commit to the evaluation component of the program.
 Completing the surveys and student evaluations are mandatory.
 All information is kept strictly confidential and only aggregate data will be reported.
 Program evaluation consists of:

-For 3 years in a row, our National Book Fund data has showed significant student gains!
+For five years in a row, our National Book Fund data has showed significant student gains!
 For highlights and the full report, visit our Research page.